 The hardest part is waiting for them to firm up in the freezer then they're ready to enjoy!

-A Healthy, Plant-Based No-Bake Dessert
+A Healthy, Vegan No-Bake Dessert

-My mother has been making these every year for our family Christmas get-together for years and years and of all the desserts there were to choose from, I would always go for these.
+My mother has been making these cookies every year for our family Christmas get-together for years and years and of all the desserts there were to choose from, I would always go for these.

 And I don't mean just go for one or two.
 My obsession was so shameful, I had to wait until there was no one in the kitchen to grab 4 or 5 at a time so no one would see me.